 Do Xanax and Gabapentin Cause Withdrawal?

 Both Xanax and Gabapentin can cause withdrawal symptoms, but their risks and the nature of their withdrawal processes are quite different.
-Xanax, as a benzodiazepine, is known for its potential for addiction.
+Xanax is known for its potential for addiction, even more so than other benzodiazepines.
 Users can develop a dependence on Xanax quite quickly, and stopping it abruptly after prolonged use can lead to severe withdrawal symptoms such as anxiety, insomnia, seizures, and even life-threatening conditions.
 This makes it crucial to taper off under medical supervision.

 Gabapentin, though less addictive than Xanax, also carries a risk of withdrawal, particularly in those who have used it at high doses or for a long period.
-Withdrawal symptoms from Gabapentin can include anxiety, insomnia, nausea, pain, and sweating.
+Gabapentin withdrawal symptoms can include anxiety, insomnia, nausea, pain, and sweating.
 While these symptoms are generally less severe than those from benzodiazepine withdrawal, they still require careful management and a gradual reduction in dosage to minimize discomfort and health risks.

 Looking for quality substance abuse treatment that’s also affordable?
 South Coast accepts most major insurance providers.
 Get a free insurance benefits check now.